NPodlozhniy/npodlozhniy.github.io/content/posts/feedback-analysis.md

 ![](PleoText_files/figure-markdown_strict/cell-36-output-1.png)

-The shap library is very powerful tool to analyze text data, the logic which is hidden by many layers of the neural network might be easily and explicitly reflected, just have to wait
+The shap library is a very powerful tool to analyze text data, the logic which is hidden by many layers of the neural network might be easily and explicitly reflected, just wait

-Given that the model isn't very precise, there aren't much sense in detailed analysis of it's work, let's go to the next step and keep in mind that neural network altogether with shap is a very convenient tool to analyze texts in case of large datasets
+Given that the model isn't very precise, there isn't much sense in detailed analysis of its work, let's go to the next step and keep in mind that the neural network altogether with shap is a very convenient tool to analyze texts in case of large datasets

-### Topic Modeling
+### Topic Modelling

-The final section is devoted to the topic modeling problem.
+The final section is devoted to the topic modelling problem.
 It's a family of algorithms that allows you to build the topics distribution model for the corpus of texts in an unsupervised manner.

 The idea is to analyze positive and negative feedback separately and retrieve the things that customers appreciate in the support and the improvement focuses respectively.
 For now the focus will be on negative feedback, because it's more critical to identify the potential process problem whereas the positive feedback isn't as informative, apparently it should be modeled too if time permits

-Here for topic modeling is used one of the well-known model - LDA
+Here for topic modelling is used one of the well-known model - LDA

 <details>
 <summary>Code</summary>